-In 2015 arts@work, in collaboration with the Australia Council for the Arts, is offering its 6th Artist in Residence (AiR) program.
+In 2015 Arts Tasmania, in collaboration with the Australia Council for the Arts, is offering its 6th Artist in Residence (AiR) program.
 Up to 7 residencies are available for professional artists to undertake residencies in selected Department of Education secondary colleges and independent schools around the state.
 In 2015 the AiR program will be offered exclusively to year 11 and 12 students.

 The AiR program provides pathways for artists to connect their practice to young people and for artists to inspire, re-connect or introduce teachers to new ideas and approaches.
 It offers students, staff and the school community, exposure to professional artists and the chance for students to observe, engage and work alongside the artists.
 The focus of the AiR residency is on modelling to students and staff the artistís creative processes and practice rather than working on a specific project outcome for the college or teaching students directly.

 Artists will receive a fee of $9 000 to undertake a 30 day residency as well as the opportunity to work with an artistic mentor to assist them in their professional practice.
 Successful artists undertake a program of professional development that supports their residency, including a schools induction, supervision and support from appointed school staff, access to other artists working in similar settings and an artistic mentorship to support their development in tandem with their residency program.

 See AiR frequently asked questions for more information.